ory/docs/docs/ecosystem/roadmap.md

 ## Bugs

 Every release from Ory includes new features as well as bug fixes.
-You can find a full changelog in the main directory of every project (e.g.
-[ for Ory Kratos](https://github.com/ory/kratos/blob/master/CHANGELOG.md))
+You can find a full changelog in the main directory of every project ( [ for Ory Kratos](https://github.com/ory/kratos/blob/master/CHANGELOG.md))

 If you happen to find a bug, please open an